Sunday, November 24, 2024

 I worked closely with Harry, chatting on the phone, and then writing humor.
 After some concepts were approved, I created vignettes and illustrations.
 Some of the humor created for it was shared in an earlier blog post, so I'll just post one piece, a straight illustration that accompanies an interview with recording artist, Roseanne Cash.

-The book has received some good early reviews:
+The book has received some positive early reviews:

 "Harry Max clearly lays out the steps that anyone can use to be more productive and effective.
 It's required reading for anyone wanting to be a better business leader."